zesimples/chillin-with-marvin/README.md

 Weather Forecast: https://api.openweathermap.org/

-Music Player: Initially the idea was to use Spotify's API, but to be able to request the music we needed, there was the need to create a server to upload the music files. (all licenses purchased)
+Music Player: Initially the idea was to use Spotify's API, but to be able to request the music we needed, there was the need to create a server to upload the music files (all licenses purchased).

 # List of contributors